 Discuss in Private, Decide in Public: Executive Sessions

-Executive sessions allow public bodies to meet in the absence of public purview to discuss issues that affect the organization; however, only discussions are tolerated, no legal actions can be made while in executive session.
-There are seven categories that justify meeting in executive session
+Executive sessions allow public bodies to meet in the absence of public purview to discuss issues that affect the organization.
+However, only discussions are tolerated, no legal actions can be made while in executive session.

-- Employee Matters: This includes hiring, firing, sanctions, etc. The discussion can only discuss the employee as a person; executive session is not justified when the discussion revolves around the ‘position’.
 Notice must be given to the employee who is the subject of the meeting at least 24 hours prior to the meeting.
-The employee may demand the meeting be held in public, in which case the board shall conduct the meeting in general session.
+The employee may demand the meeting be held in public, in which case the board shall conduct the meeting in a general session.

-- Confidential Records: FERPA, among other laws, protect certain records of personnel and students.
-Discussions involving records deemed to be confidential by state or federal law must be done in executive session.
+FERPA, among other laws, protects certain records of personnel and students.
+Discussions involving records deemed to be confidential by state or federal law must be done in an executive session.

 - Negotiating Representative